 Trinity Catholic School has a “no nit” policy.
 Any student found with head lice or nits will be sent home and may return to school only after being re-checked by the school and found to be free of lice and nits.

 The school administers medications to a student only as authorized by the parent/guardian in the Authorization of Medication Form and subject to school agreement after review of the authorization.
 If the medication is a prescription medication, the school also requires the prescribing physician’s signature on the Authorization of Medication Form.
 Administration of prescription medication shall be as specified on the label.
 Administration of all other medications shall be consistent with the dosage recommendations for the medication.
 Such medications must be brought by the parent/guardian to the school clinic in the original container.
 The school clinic will not accept medications from a student.
-Student administration of medications is only permitted in the case of asthma rescue inhalers as documented in the Authorization of Medication Form..
-Medications of any kind including ointments, lip balm, pills, vitamins or liquids may NOT be carried by the student to school, with the exception of rescue inhalers for students with asthma.
+Student self-administration of medications is only permitted in the case of asthma rescue inhalers and allergy epi-pens as documented in the Authorization of Medication Form.
+Medications of any kind including ointments, lip balm, pills, vitamins or liquids may NOT be carried by the student at school, except for rescue inhalers for students with asthma and epi-pens for students with severe allergies.
 If a student is found to have any of these items, they will be taken away from the student and put in the front office to be picked up by a parent.